 It is a generation that is full of anger and hope.
 They are angry because they felt lied to by Beijing.
 Since their birth, they have been hearing about Hong Kong people challenging Beijing to honour its promise of universal suffrage.
 As they grew up, the suffrage was nowhere to be seen, and Beijing launched wave after wave of attacks on Hong Kong’s autonomy, hence the anger.
 On the other hand, they think there is still hope, if only they are radical—or at least more radical than the pan-democrats.
-A new way of fighting back must be found, and they found it ‘by any means necessary’, by ‘being water’, ‘being brave’, etc. If civil disobedience and occupying major streets in 2014 was not enough to make Beijing yield, then let us fight the police and occupy the legislature!
+A new way of fighting back must be found, and they found it ‘by any means necessary’, by ‘being water’, ‘being brave’, etc. If civil disobedience and occupying major streets in 2014 were not enough to make Beijing yield, then let us fight the police and occupy the legislature!
 Their bravery also came from their ‘end game’ mentality—this will be our last struggle for our autonomy so let’s spare no effort!

 Another factor at play was the relative liberties the new generation enjoyed while growing up.
 Under British colonial rule, our generation grew up in quite a repressive atmosphere and learned to be apolitical to avoid trouble.
 Hence the 30-year-old democratic movement was always very timid, so you see how different the new generation is from the old.
 The young were inexperienced, but this also enabled them to think outside the box of the pan-democrats.
 Now they have seen with their own eyes that even a revolt as massive as last year’s did not make Beijing yield to them; on the contrary the latter now retaliated with an even more lethal weapon, the National Security Law.
 The young now finally understand that it is going to be a very long struggle, and there is no such thing as an ‘end game’.
 It is going to be a very hard fight as well, because Beijing’s agenda is to destroy this generation.
 They did it before, in 1989.